Featured image of post Spotify made my Daughter cry. Home Assistant made her smile again.

 I built a further improved version of the box as a birthday present.
 But maybe this is content for another post…

-DIY music box built with Lego with NFC cards powered by Home Assistant
+Front of DIY music box built with Lego with NFC cards powered by Home Assistant Back of DIY music box built with Lego with NFC cards powered by Home Assistant